iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 *   Broadcast transactions to the tangle using [broadcastTransactions()](https://docs.iota.org/docs/node-software/0.1/iri/references/api-reference#storetransactions).

-## GetTransaction
+## GetMessage

-Retrieve a single transaction object using the transaction hash; Given the variable transaction length/atomic transactions in Chrysalis this will be a more commonly used function over retrieving multiple transactions from a bundle which we won’t have any more with Chrysalis.
+Retrieve a single message object using the message hash; Given the variable transaction length/atomic transactions in Chrysalis this will be a more commonly used function over retrieving multiple transactions from a bundle which we won’t have any more with Chrysalis.

 ### Parameters